-Student must be at least 16 years old.
+Students must be at least 16 years old.

-This course provides marketing students with an opportunity to engage in learning through participation in a structured work experience that can be either paid or unpaid and does not necessarily require classroom instruction that involved the application of previously developed Marketing knowledge and skills.
-However, the internship does require applications related to the Technical Standards of the Marketing and Management and Entrepreneurship program.
+This course provides marketing students with an opportunity to engage in learning through participation in structured work experience that can be either paid or unpaid and completed both inside and outside of the school day.
+The internship requires the application of previously developed Marketing knowledge and skills.
+DECA state officers fulfilling their leadership responsibilities may be enrolled in this internship.
+The internship requires the application of skills related to the Technical Standards of the Marketing program.